hgnguyenucsd/GitHub-Pages/index.md

 > I can accept failure, everyone fails at something.
 But I can't accept not trying.

 > I've failed over and over and over again in my life and that is why I succeed.

+'''
+"Thank you for visiting and reading my page!"
+'''